sjtrimble/angular/aio/content/tutorial/getting-started.md

 <code-example header="src/app/app.component.html" path="getting-started/src/app/app.component.1.html" linenums="false" region="side-nav">
 </code-example>

-The `app-side-nav` component is display to the far left of the page under the top bar.
+The `app-side-nav` component displays on the left side of the page, under the top bar.

 ## Communcating between components

 Just like any element in HTML, Angular components take state, and emit events.
 You achieve these by creating Inputs and Outputs as properties in the component class. `Input` and `Output` are decorators provided by Angular that provide metadata for properties that are defined in the component class.
 These decorators with Angular's change detection system to communicate when changes occur from within a component and when the component conveys that some interesting event has happened.

-#### Providing state with an Input
+#### Providing state with an input

 Below is an example of a component used to display a name.